juliangruber/reg-comments/README.md

 ## Syntax

-A valid comment starts with `(?#`, followed 0-x characters that aren't the closing paren, then `)`.
+A valid comment starts with `(?#`, followed by 0-x characters that aren't the closing paren, then `)`.

 Or, in regular expression form: